Banner image air conditioning not cooling

 The first thing to check when an air conditioning system isn’t cooling, is whether the system is receiving mains power.
 Power cuts, electrical faults, tripped breakers, blown fuses, deliberate and accidental electromechanical isolation can all result in the system not receiving power.

-How to check that an air conditioning system is receiving power depends upon the make, model and type of system.
-Some indoor units make use of an indicator LED on the front or the underneath the unit to inform users that the unit is receiving power, although many systems do not have an indicator LED visible, so alternative checks will be required.
+How to check that an air conditioning system is receiving power depends upon the make, model and type of system in operation.
+In some cases, a system’s indoor units may have an indicator LED on the front or underneath that is lit when the unit is receiving power.
+Alternatively, should the system be controlled by a hard-wired, wall-mounted controller, it may be possible to tell if power is present by checking if this controller is lit and operational.

 If after following the steps above, the unit shows no sign that it is receiving power, the next thing to check is if the local isolator switch, normally located close to the internal unit, is in the off position.
 If it is turned off, it may have been switched off accidentally but should only be switched back on if the user is certain, it wasn’t deliberately isolated to prevent damage, or by someone currently working on the system, and it being isolated for very good reason.
 If the isolator is in the on position but the system is not receiving power, it generally suggests that the air conditioning system has developed a fault and will need to be inspected by a qualified engineer.
 Should you feel that you need further advice or to book a repair, contact us today.